 Burn Permits & Burn Ban

-This coming Sunday, October 1, the EPD-mandated burn ban will be lifted
+As of October 1, the EPD-mandated burn ban has been lifted

-Note, this is our first year with an ordinance we should enforce when persons are grossly negligent or repeatedly ignoring the outdoor burning (ordinance) requirements.
+This ordinance will be enforced when persons are grossly negligent or repeatedly ignoring the outdoor burning (ordinance) requirements.

 Outdoor Burning Ordinance

 The outdoor burning ban is under the jurisdiction of the Georgia Department of Natural Resources (DNR), Environmental Protection Division (EPD), Air Protection Branch.

 The Georgia EPD imposes a ban on outdoor burning to comply with Federal Clean Air Regulations.
 During the summer months in Georgia, the ozone in the air we breathe can reach unhealthy levels.
 The Georgia EPD has identified open burning as a significant contributor of the pollutants that form ozone.
 Consequently, open burning in metro Atlanta and larger counties must be restricted during the summer months.